-At tastytrade they consider themselves as statistical traders.
-As statistical traders, a fundamental aspect of our trading strategy revolves around selling options with high probability of profit.
+We consider ourselves as statistical traders.
+As statistical traders, a fundamental aspect of the trading strategy revolves around selling options with high probability of profit.
 Another aspect is the number of occurrences This means that the number of trades we enter is using the buying power in the trading account.
 We want to have the highest number of occurrences possible.
 This allows for statistical probabilities to play out.

 When using a variety of complex strategies, positions, and different underlyings, we theoretically have the ability to choose our rate of success by selling options that have a certain probability of success.

 Probabilities only work when the number of occurrences is high enough to make them statistically significant.
 The more occurrences, the more accurate the probabilities are to predict the outcome of events.
 Since our trades are based on probabilities, this is a very important point.

 One of the most important keys to trading is positioning ourselves in a way that probabilities work in our favor.
 There is mathematical evidence supporting the argument that eventually, trading probabilities work in our favor.
 That is why we trade probabilities much more than directional opinions.
 However, in order to take advantage of probabilities, a trader needs enough (occurrences) trades on the board.

 If you roll a dice ten times it could be that you did not throw the number 6 at all.
 If you roll the dice 100 times you might throw it.

 So, how many trades do we need exactly?
 And what is “often”?
 Jenny tends to trade three to five times a day.
 Currently, she’s maintaining about twenty different trades.
 But is twenty positions right for everyone?
 Not necessarily.